N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Freyd categories and coherent functors

 \numero{\bf Coherent Functors} In his paper for the Proc.
 Conf.
 Categorical Algebra (La Jolla, Calif., 1965) \cite{Au1} Auslander introduced the study of \emph{coherent functors} in the category $\rMod\cA$ with $\cA$ an abelian category (a ``genetic" introduction to this theme can be found in \cite{HCF}).
 In the same collection Freyd \cite{Fr} introduced the study of the \emph{Freyd category} of \emph{finitely presented functors} associated to a projectively complete category $\cP$.
-These theories, and hence the related vocabulary, are widely inspired by the theory of finitely presented and coherent modules over a ring $R$ which is also the easiest case (pre-additive category with a single object see \ref{N1.0}).
+These theories, and the related vocabulary, are widely inspired by the theory of finitely presented and coherent modules over a ring $R$ which is also the easiest case (pre-additive category with a single object see \ref{N1.0}).

-The basic idea is that whatever one knows on finitely presented, respectively coherent, modules over a ring has its counterpart for finitely presented, respectively coherent, functors in $\rMod\cC$ (see Appendix~\ref{Ap1}).
-It is well known (\cite[Ch.I]{Bour}, \cite[\S 1.5]{Bosch}) that, given a ring $R$, right coherent modules $\rcoh R$ form a full abelian subcategory of all right $R$ modules $\rMod R$ while finitely presented modules $\rfp R$ form a full projectively complete subcategory of $\rMod R$ admitting cokernels.
-The category $\rfp R$ is an abelian subcategory of $\rMod R$ if and only if the ring $R$ is coherent and in that case coherent and finitely presented modules coincide: $\rcoh R=\rfp R$ (these theorems go back to Henri Cartan); while in general finitely generated modules form a full projectively complete subcategory of $\rMod R$ and $\rfg R$ is an abelian subcategory of $\rMod R$ if and only if the ring $R$ is right noetherian and in this case coherent modules coincide with the finitely generated ones: $\rcoh R=\rfp R=\rfg R$.
-The proofs of these statements are based on the fact that $R^n$ is a projective compact object in $\rMod R$ and hence the functor $\Hom_R(R^n,\_)$ commutes with all colimits (and limits too).
-In Proposition~\ref{P1.1} point (iv) we stated that any direct summand of a finite direct sum of representable functors in $\rMod\cC$ (i.e., an element in $\rproj\cC$) is projective and compact hence Cartan results extend to coherent functors replacing the role of $R^n$ by that of a direct summand of a representable functor $\cC_X$ (hence an object in $\rproj\cC$).
-Let us recall that, by Remark~\ref{R1.2}, the categories $\rMod\cC$ and $\rMod\proj(\cC)$ are equivalent, hence from now on given any pre-additive category we will pass to its projective completion $\cP:=\proj(\cC)$.
+The basic idea is that whatever one knows on finitely presented (resp. coherent) modules over a ring has its counterpart for finitely presented (resp. coherent) functors in $\rMod\cC$.
+It is well known (\cite[Ch.I]{Bour}, \cite[\S 1.5]{Bosch}) that, given a ring $R$, right coherent modules $\rcoh R$ form a full abelian subcategory of all right $R$ modules $\rMod R$, while finitely presented modules $\rfp R$ form a full projectively complete subcategory of $\rMod R$ admitting cokernels.
+The category $\rfp R$ is an abelian subcategory of $\rMod R$ if and only if the ring $R$ is right coherent.
+In that case coherent and finitely presented modules coincide: $\rcoh R=\rfp R$ (these theorems go back to Henri Cartan).
+In general finitely generated modules form a full projectively complete subcategory of $\rMod R$ and $\rfg R$ is an abelian subcategory of $\rMod R$ if and only if the ring $R$ is right Noetherian, in this case coherent modules coincide with finitely generated ones: $\rcoh R=\rfp R=\rfg R$.